 My immediate goal is to one day board a plane for an extended vacation with nothing than the clothes on my body and the items in my carry-on.
-Inside this carry-on — along with a toothbrush, notebook and change of underwear (I’ll allow myself this luxury…) — will be everything I need to get my sweat on: some resistance bands and…well, that’s it.
+Inside this carry-on — along with a toothbrush, notebook and change of underwear (I’ll allow myself this luxury) — will be everything I need to get STRONG: some resistance bands and…well, that’s it.

-See, when last we met I mentioned that I’ve been whittling my workouts down to nothing but the bare essentials.
+When last we met I mentioned that I’ve been whittling my workouts down to nothing but the bare essentials.
 In keeping with my quest for ULTIMATE MINIMALISM, I’ve spent the last six weeks training with nothing but bodyweight.
 The results thus far have been excellent.
-Thanks to the kick-ass plan laid out in Danny & Al Kavadlo‘s latest masterwork Get Strong, I’ve made consistent progress each week.

 What kind of progress?